Safe Control and Learning Using Generalized Action Governor: Introduction

+1) A generalized AG theory applicable to more general systems, allowing for more flexible safe set design.

+2) Tailored AG design methods for linear and discrete systems with bounded uncertainties, improving computational efficiency.

+3) A novel safe learning strategy integrating Koopman operator-based control with AG for safe online learning.

-The organization of this paper is as follows: In Section~\ref{sec:MA}, we introduce the basic models and assumptions for the action governor design.
-In Section~\ref{sec:GAG}, we present the generalized action governor, analyze its properties, and introduce tailored approaches for linear and discrete systems.
-In Section~\ref{sec:SOL}, we discuss the application of the generalized action governor to safe online learning.
+The organization of this paper is as follows: In Section~\ref{sec:MA}, we introduce the basic models and assumptions for the AG design.
+In Section~\ref{sec:GAG}, we present the generalized AG, analyze its properties, and introduce tailored approaches for linear and discrete systems.
+In Section~\ref{sec:SOL}, we discuss the application of the generalized AG to safe online learning.
 We then use an example to illustrate the previous developments in Section~\ref{sec:Ex} and conclude the paper in Section~\ref{sec:conclude}.